-After this--finally--the performer reveals the card (in an interesting way, it is hoped).
+After this--finally, the climax--the performer reveals the card (in an interesting way, it is hoped).

 I do confess that the first time I saw this trick, I loved it.

 Most of the performance of that little charade of 21 cards is taken up by the dealing of cards into rows and columns.
 All this so the performer can discern the card.
-A topflight magician can discern the correct card within mere seconds, and he is done with that necessary but not sufficient phase of the trick--then he can choose to spend as much or as little time as he needs on the presentation.
+A champion magician can discern the correct card within mere seconds, and he is done with that necessary (but insufficient) phase of the trick--then he can choose to spend as much or as little time as he needs on the presentation.